MEM2677/spid-bundle-be/README.md

 ent bundle publish
 ```

-**NOTE:** append the switches `--registry registry.hub.docker.com --org my-docker-organization` to customize the registry and the organization
+**NOTE:** append the switches `--registry=registry.hub.docker.com --org=my-docker-organization` to customize the registry and the organization.
+This is mandatory when pushing the bundle image to a new repository.

 ```shell
 ent bundle deploy